michaelo/prosit/README.md

 # prosit

 ATT!
 The WIP is strong with this one, but it's running now.
-Tested building for macOS (clang) and Windows 10 (msbuild).
+Tested building for macOS, Windows 10 and Ubuntu (via WSL1).

 The gist: